-At Snow Peak, we're true believers in the restorative nature of Takibi time.
-We feel that the most meaningful connections can be discovered through the simple act of gathering together around a good fire.
-In our latest Explore post, we show you just how easy it is to create your own Takibi scene, and restore a little humanity in the process with our iconic Pack and Carry Fireplace set.
+At Snow Peak, we're true believers in the restorative nature of Takibi Time.
+We feel that the most meaningful connections can be discovered through the simple act of gathering together around a good fire, even if you’ve only ventured out to your backyard or patio.
+Here, we show you just how easy it is to create your own Takibi scene and restore a little humanity in the process with our iconic Takibi Fire & Grill.

 What You’ll Need

 - Fire Tool Set

 - Takibi Fire & Grill

 - Lighter, matches, or Folding Torch (See Folding Torch Method at end)

 Step 1: Crumple several sheets of recycled newspaper into a ball and set at the bottom of your fireplace.